 7. ☠¡Qué hostia! ☺¡Qué hóspera!

-This one is not as common as the previous six words, but offers a soft option compared to the others. ¡Qué hostia! could be use interchangeably with ¡Qué jodienda!
+This one is not as common as the previous six words, but offers a soft option compared to the others. ¡Qué hostia! could be used interchangeably with ¡Qué jodienda!
 Such a soft word has a more acceptable alternative because of the religious meaning of the word hostia.
 An hostia is the communion wafer and since Puerto Rico has a long Catholic history, blasphemy with something so sacred doesn’t sound nice at all.
 Note that since this is a colloquial expression, the spelling of hóspera may also be óspera.

 For a few extra swear words, take note of the following soft alternates that you should use when a controlled, pissed-offness is required: diache or dianche, diatre or diantre, demonios or demontre and diablos.
-Now for the funny part.
-Listen to me saying all these phrases, the Puerto Rican way.

 Check out these other Puerto Rican Spanish Slang Word articles.